courtois-neuromod/cneuromod-things/THINGS/README.md

 ## THINGS/fmriprep

 ``fmriprep`` includes bids-formatted bold data processed with fmriprep in MNI and subject (T1w) space, saved along functional brain masks and noise confounds.
-The ``sourcedata/things`` submodule includes raw fMRI files, ``*eyetrack.tsv.gz`` files (timestamped gaze positions derived from eye-tracking), ``*events.tsv`` files with trialwise metrics (as described in ``THINGS/fmriprep/sourcedata/things/task-things_events.json``), and scripts to process ``events.tsv`` and eyetracking files.
+The ``sourcedata/things`` submodule includes raw fMRI files, ``*eyetrack.tsv.gz`` files (timestamped gaze positions derived from eye-tracking), ``*events.tsv`` files with trialwise metrics (as described in ``THINGS/fmriprep/sourcedata/things/task-things_events.json``), and scripts to process ``*events.tsv`` and eyetracking files.

 ``sourcedata/things`` also contains the ``stimuli`` submodule, which includes image stimuli and image content annotations.
-Due to permission issues, images and some annotations must be downloaded directly through the [THINGS initiative database](https://osf.io/jum2f/).
+Due to permission issues, image files and some annotations must be downloaded directly through the [THINGS initiative database](https://osf.io/jum2f/).

 ## THINGS/behaviour

-``behaviour`` includes analyses (scripts and output files) of the subjects' performance on the continuous recognition task.
+``behaviour`` includes analyses (scripts and output files) of the subjects' performance on the continuous recognition task, and of trial-wise fixation compliance metrics derived from eye-tracking data.
 Code that associates image ratings and annotations to each fMRI trial is also included.

 ## THINGS/glmsingle